We love looking at photographs of birds, and we want to see yours! There are four ways you can share your pictures with us:

 1. In our online photo galleries

 We have six to choose from.
 Each is filled with beautiful, interesting photos taken by birdwatchers just like you.
-Participants post, view, and comment every day, and we comb through the galleries regularly, looking for superb images to showcase on our blog, in our biweekly e-newsletter, and in the magazine, even on the cover.
+Participants post and view images every day, and we comb through the galleries regularly, looking for superb images to showcase on the website, in our biweekly e-newsletter, on our Twitter and Instagram pages, and in the magazine, even on the cover.

 Here are our six galleries:

 U.S. and Canada Gallery – Photographs of beautiful birds found in the United States and Canada.
 We often illustrate articles on the website with photos from this gallery.
 And once in a while, we’ll pick a photo from this gallery for the magazine, such as Daniel Cadieux’s Northern Saw-whet Owl that appeared on our March/April 2014 cover (right).

 World Gallery – Images of beautiful birds taken in Africa, Asia, Australia, Europe, and South America as well as at sea and near the poles.

 Rarities Gallery – Photographs of rarely seen migrants, vagrants, and Rare Bird Alert sightings by birdwatchers around the world.

 Atypical Birds Gallery – Photos of birds with albinism, melanism, leucism, erythrism, schizochroism, or other plumage abnormalities, as well as birds with structural malformations, such as beak deformities.